JLichwa80/Personalized-AI-Buddy-Concept/README.md

 ## Contact

-For questions, feedback, or collaboration: [Contact information to be added]
+For questions, feedback, or collaboration you can contact me at jacklichwa@gmail.com or create an issue.